You’ve probably heard the old adage:

 Your sex lube doesn’t need 40 ingredients.

-The safe lubricants are often the ones with minimal, intentional ingredients.
+The safest and best lubricants often have minimal, intentional ingredients.

 That’s the whole reason why I created Chiavaye.